RCMgames/RCM-Hardware-BYTE/README.md

 ![back view](https://github.com/RCMgames/RCM-Hardware-BYTE/blob/67634be8aeb1c3cb82b1d1cb7a75f85f452896bf/photos/P1040747.JPG)

 ## Acknowledgements
 * I would like to thank [PCBWay](https://www.pcbway.com/) for sponsoring prototyping runs of this project.
-PCBWay produces very nice boards, supports open source hardware, and gave me great support as I worked onthis project.
+PCBWay produces very nice boards, supports open source hardware, and gave me great support as I worked on this project.
 Special thanks to Liam!